-Do I Need Both a Lawyer and a Family Law Mediator?
+Do I Need a Lawyer and a Mediator?

+You may already have a divorce lawyer, but mediation could still play a role in your proceedings, depending on your court’s ruling.
+During divorce or child custody proceedings, the court may order the parties to attempt mediation to reach an agreement.
 Mediation is an alternative method for dispute resolution in divorce, child custody and other family law cases.
-During divorce or child custody proceedings, the court may order the parties to attempt mediation.
-Some people may wonder if a mediator is necessary if they have already retained an attorney, or if mediation can proceed without a lawyer.
+Some people may wonder if a mediator is necessary if they have already retained an attorney or if mediation can proceed without a lawyer.
 However, the role of a family law mediator is very different from that of your lawyer.
 Both play important roles during mediated negotiations.

-What Does an Attorney Do in Family Law Mediation?
+What Does a Divorce Lawyer vs. Mediator Do in Family Law Mediations?

 On the other hand, your divorce lawyer is on your side and will protect your best interests.
-Your attorney is essentially your legal expert.
+Unlike your mediator, your divorce lawyer is essentially your legal expert.
 He or she can clarify details or point out issues that you may not have thought of or notice so that you do not agree to something you do not want.
-Additionally, your lawyer can help you prepare for a mediation session, and will explain any legal agreements to you in plain language.
-Lawyers and mediators together help you find balance during divorce or family law negotiations.
+Additionally, your divorce lawyer can help you prepare for a family law mediation session, and will explain any legal agreements to you in plain language.
+Both divorce lawyers and mediators together help you find balance during divorce or family law negotiations.

-If you and your spouse are in agreement on all aspects of your divorce, you probably still need a lawyer to complete the paperwork.
-However, you may not need a mediator.
-Divorce mediation is a method of dispute resolution.
+Even if you and your spouse are in agreement on all aspects of your divorce, you probably still need a divorce lawyer to complete the paperwork, but you may not need a mediator.
+Divorce mediation is just one method of dispute resolution that some courts prefer, especially when children are involved.
 Therefore, you only need a mediator if you and the other person disagree on something.

-Uncontested divorce is rare, but it can save you time and money if the circumstances are right.
+Uncontested divorce is rare in Texas and other states, but it can save you time and money if the circumstances are right.
 Often, people think they have an uncontested divorce because they have not considered all of the implications of property settlement, child custody, child support and spousal support.
 Therefore, even if you are parting amicably, it is best that you each hire a divorce lawyer.
 A lawyer will ensure you have considered important issues like child custody and support payments, home ownership and division of assets.
 Then, if any disputes arise between you and your spouse, your attorney may suggest mediation.

 Mediation is often extremely helpful during divorce negotiations or other family law matters.
 A family law mediator facilitates negotiations while your attorney works to protect your best interests.
 However, in some cases mediation may not be necessary, such as in uncontested divorce.

-If you are considering divorce, uncontested or otherwise, call Denton County family law attorney and certified mediator Jared Julian.
+If you are considering divorce, uncontested or otherwise, call Flower Mound family law attorney and certified mediator Jared Julian.
 As your lawyer, he can advise you on whether mediation may be the best path for your individual case.
-Contact him online or call our North Texas law firm to schedule a free consultation today.
+Schedule a consultation with Jared Julian today.